Harvey forces ExxonMobil to close Baytown refining complex

 "We are in the process of a safe and systematic shutdown of operations," a company statement said.

-ExxonMobil said it was "taking all precautions" to ensure workers' safety and minimize the impact of the closure on employees and the local community.
+ExxonMobil said it was "taking all precautions" to ensure workers' safety and minimise the impact of the closure on employees and the local community.

 The group said all of its other Gulf Coast facilities were continuing to operate normally.